Quantum theory of molecular orientations: Symmetric rotational states

 for \(|m|\leq \ell = 1\), \(\chi\in\{1,2\}\), and without a \(\k\) index since the multiplicity \(\mult(\ell=1)=1\).
 One can verify that these yield the correct spin statistics and transform as the \(\s=\a_2\) irrep under symmetry-group perrotations, such as the one from Eq.~\eqref{eq:D3-perrotation}.

 \end{example}

-\begin{example}[methane, \(\ti \) species] Methane \ce{CH4} has tetrahedral symmetry \( \T \) \cite{Herzberg_electronic_1966,berger_classification_1977}, with perrotations exchanging the four hydrogen atoms in the same way as the four corners of a tetrahedron are permuted by tetrahedral-group rotations.
-Using \cref{tab:species}, we see there are four species of \( \T \): $\a$, ${}^1 \e\phantom{_{i}}$, ${}^2 \e\phantom{_{i}}$, and $\ti$.
+\begin{example}[methane, \(\ti \) ortho isomer] Methane \ce{CH4} has tetrahedral symmetry \( \T \) \cite{Herzberg_electronic_1966,van1973spin,berger_classification_1977,hougen2001methane}, with perrotations exchanging the four hydrogen atoms in the same way as the four corners of a tetrahedron are permuted by tetrahedral-group rotations.
+Using \cref{tab:isomer-table}, we see there are four isomers of \( \T \): $\a$, ${}^1 \e\phantom{_{i}}$, ${}^2 \e\phantom{_{i}}$, and $\ti$.
 Each of these is separable except for $\ti$, which is entangled with $\dm = 3$.

 The rotational state factor is not easy to track analytically, but they have been studied in related work by Harter and Patterson \cite{harter_simple_1977,harter_orbital_1977,harter_bands_1977,Harter_theory_1979,Harter_theory_1981,drake_molecular_2006}.